quantumjim/QC-Course-BTS/README.md

 ## Lectures

-In-person lectures will be held when possible.
+In-person lectures will be held at 15:15 on Tuesdays in Neuer Hörsaal 1.
 However, since the lectures will follow the same format as in 2021, pre-recorded lectures will be available for all who cannot attend for any reason.

 ## Exercises